-Upgrading the quality bio-oil is important to make bio-oil more compatible for storage and subsequent processing into liquid fuel.
-Esterification of bio-oils produces bio-oils with greater stability and compatibility during storage, for exam , via the formation of compounds like esters, 24 ompanied with further purification processes [4, 7].
-Whereas, the conversion of bio-oil to fuel for transportation can be carried out via hydrodeoxygenation (HDO) method.
+Upgrading the quality bio-oil is important to make biooil more compatible for storage and subsequent processing into liquid fuel.
+Esterification of bio-oils produces bio-oils with greater stability and compatibility during storage, for example, via the formation of compounds like esters, accompanied with further purification processes [4, 7], whereas the conversion of bio-oil to fuel for transportation can be carried out via hydrodeoxygenation (HDO) method.
 HDO reaction required high operating temperature and pressure.
-HDO of biomass produces ketones and aldehydes, such as furfural, a 76 phenone and vanillin, can efficiently 22 hance the thermodynamic stability of the biooil [8].
-Two steps upgrading of bio-oil, i.e. esterification and HDO, has currently become a significant research area to develop alternative fuels and hig 42 alue chemicals [9].
+HDO of biomass produces ketones and aldehydes, such as furfural, acetophenone, and vanillin, that can efficiently enhance the thermodynamic stability of the bio-oil [8].
+Two steps upgrading of bio-oil, i.e., esterification and HDO, has currently become a significant research area to develop alternative fuels and high-value chemicals [9].
 In this case, catalyst is required to make the process faster and effective.
 So far, HDO process has been developed with numerous strategies, including base catalyzed [10].

 Catalysts have played a hugely diverse range of theoretical and practical roles in the development of chemical industries and supporting economic growth since their first introduction to chemical reactions.
-Heterogenous catalysts are the most used and developed type of catalysts.
-Metal-based heterogeneous catalyst, such as Nickel (Ni), Cuprum (Cu), Rhodium (Rh), Cobalt (Co), and Iron (Fe) and more has been developed for HDO process [11-14].
-Cobalt (Co) is a promising atalyst [15], where cobalt oxide catalysts have demonstrated better catalytic performance in a number 55 eactions among many other transition metal oxides.
-However, the cobalt oxide catalysts still require modification to improve its catalytic activity, product selectly, and stability of the catalysts.
-Iron metal (Fe) is a transition element that has a relatively empty d orbitals, whigh can increase the total number of active sites of the catalysts [16].
+Heterogeneous catalysts are the most used and developed type of catalysts.
+Metalbased heterogeneous catalyst, such as nickel (Ni), copper (Cu), rhodium (Rh), cobalt (Co), and iron (Fe) and more, has been developed for HDO process [11-14].
+Cobalt (Co) is a promising catalyst [15], where cobalt oxide catalysts have demonstrated better catalytic performance in a number of reactions among many other transition metal oxides.
+However, the cobalt oxide catalysts still require modification to improve its catalytic activity, product selectivity, and stability of the catalysts.
+Iron metal (Fe) is a transition element that has a relatively empty d orbitals, which can increase the total number of active sites of the catalysts [16].

 Catalysts can be manufactured by anchoring active metal components on the surface of carriers or support that have large surface areas.
 Condensation will result in an even distribution of metal across the entire surface of the catalyst and thus improving its overall properties.
-In comparison to catalysts with no carriers, catalogs with carriers have a better catalytic performance because of the increase in catalysts' surface areas and number of active sites due to the dispersion of active metals onto the catalysts' surface.
-Materials commonly used as support se silica [17], alumina [18, 19], zeolite [20, 21], and zirconia [22].
+In comparison to catalysts with no carriers, catalysts with carriers have a better catalytic performance because of the increase in catalysts' surface areas and number of active sites due to the dispersion of active metals onto the catalysts' surface.
+Materials commonly used as support are silica [17], alumina [18, 19], zeolite [20, 21], and zirconia [22].
 Due to its excellent deoxygenation capabilities, zeolite catalyst is the most frequently used catalyst in the biomass conversion process [23].
-Mordenite is renowned for its exceptional properties, including high thermal stability because of its ability to keep its structure at 800-900 °C. Mordenite is also ideal as an adsorbent, ion exchange medium, and carrier material because of the presence of voids and channels in its structure [24].
-In this work, we aimed to produced heterogeneous catalyst using Co-Fe metal attached to mordenite catalyst by the impregnation method and upgrading bio-oil with two steps esterification and HDO based transition metal oxides and mordenite catalyzed.
+Mordenite is renowned for its exceptional properties, including high thermal stability, because of its ability to keep its structure at 800-900 °C. Mordenite is also ideal as an adsorbent, ion exchange medium, and carrier material because of the presence of voids and channels in its structure [24].
+In this work, we aimed to produce heterogeneous catalyst using Co-Fe metal attached to mordenite catalyst by the impregnation method and upgrading bio-oil with two steps esterification and HDO-based transition metal oxides and mordenite catalyzed.

+2 Experimental

-43 Experimental 2.1 Materials
+2.1 Materials

-The materials used in this study were synthetic mordenite type zeolite (HSZ-640HOA, Tosoh Corporation Japan), FeCl3·6H2O (E, Merck), Co(NO3)2·6H2O (E, Merck), deionized water, ethanol p.a (E. Merck), H2SO4 (E. Merck), and KOH (E. Merck).
+The materials used in this study were synthetic mordenite type zeolite (HSZ-640HOA, Tosoh Corporation Japan, SiO2/ $Al_2O_3 = 9$), FeCl3·6H2O (E. Merck), Co(NO3)2·6H2O (E. Merck), deionized water, ethanol p.a (E. Merck), H2SO4 (E. Merck), and KOH (E. Merck).
 Palm frond waste was obtained from PT.
-Perkebunan Nusantara II (Percut Sei Tuandistrict, North Sumatra, Indonesia)
+Perkebunan Nusantara II (Percut Sei Tuan district, North Sumatra, Indonesia).

-2.2 Preparation of Bio-oil
+2.2 Preparation of bio-oil